Williams syndrome: Physical

-People with WS experience many cardiac problems, commonly heart murmurs and the narrowing of major blood vessels, as well as supravalvular aortic stenosis.
+People with Williams syndrome experience many cardiac problems, commonly heart murmurs and the narrowing of major blood vessels, as well as supravalvular aortic stenosis.
 Other symptoms may include gastrointestinal problems, such as severe or prolonged colic, abdominal pain and diverticulitis, nocturnal enuresis (bed wetting) and urinary difficulties, dental irregularities and defective tooth enamel, and hormone problems, the most common being hypercalcemia.
-Hypothyroidism has been reported to occur in children, although no proof has been found of it occurring in adults; adults with WS have a higher risk of developing type-2 diabetes, with some cases apparent as young as 21 years old.
+Hypothyroidism has been reported to occur in children, although no proof has been found of it occurring in adults; adults with WS have a higher risk of developing type 2 diabetes, with some cases apparent as young as 21 years old.

-People with WS often have hyperacusia and phonophobia, which resembles noise-induced hearing loss, but this may be due to a malfunctioning auditory nerve.
-People with WS can also tend to demonstrate a love of music, and they appear significantly more likely to possess absolute pitch.
+People with WS often have hyperacusia and phonophobia, which resembles noise-induced hearing loss; however, this may be due to a malfunctioning auditory nerve.
+People with WS also tend to demonstrate a love of music, and they appear significantly more likely to possess absolute pitch.
 Also, higher prevalences of left-handedness and left-eye dominance seem to occur.